Sachi-Fernando/Sachi-Fernando.github.io/_pages/research.md

 <!--This paper investigates if directly experiencing a natural disaster affects an individual's concerns about climate change, in Germany.-->

-**2. Finite Pool of Worries and Climate Change**
+**Finite Pool of Worries and Climate Change**

 # Hybernating Papers

-**1. The Environmental Effectiveness of a Carbon Tax: A Comparative Case study of the Nordic Experience**
+**The Environmental Effectiveness of a Carbon Tax: A Comparative Case study of the Nordic Experience**

 Earlier version - World Bank working paper series, Nov 2019 [Download paper here](https://openknowledge.worldbank.org/handle/10986/32746)